Laugharne/cheap_contract_deployment_through_clones/README.md

 ## Workshop Introduction

-- OpenZepin's mission is to protect the open economy and provide tooling for building secure apps.
+- Open Zeppelin's mission is to protect the open economy and provide tooling for building secure apps.
-- OpenZepin consists of three components: contract security, monitoring with Defender, and an audit team.
+- Open Zeppelin consists of three components: contract security, monitoring with Defender, and an audit team.
 - The workshop aims to address the needs of developers working with families of smart contracts.
-- The speaker encourages participants to consider OpenZepin for audits and managing decentralized applications.
+- The speaker encourages participants to consider Open Zeppelin for audits and managing decentralized applications.

 # [02:10](https://youtu.be/3Mw-pMmJ7TA?t=130) Understanding Clone Feature